Michael Burns (English footballer): Carlisle United

 He went on trial to Gillingham in the summer of 2008 before going on trial with Carlisle United.
 In January 2009 he joined Carlisle, signing an eighteen-month contract.
 He then made his Carlisle debut on 10 February 2009 in the Football League One clash with Walsall.

 On 21 January 2010 he joined Stafford Rangers on loan for a month, which was then extended for a second month.
 He appeared in all 11 games for the club during his loan period.

 Newport County

 In January 2011 Burns joined Newport County.

 Guiseley

 In June 2011 he joined Guiseley.

 Vauxhall Motors

 In June 2012 he joined Vauxhall Motors.

 Return to Guiseley

 In August 2013 he returned to Guiseley but left the club just two weeks later.

 Gap Connah's Quay

 In January 2014 he signed for Welsh Premier League team Gap Connah's Quay.

 Widnes

 After time out of football, in July 2017 he joined Widnes.

 In 2019 he joined Parklands FC.

 Family life

-Micheal married 33 year old Hannah Burns and has three children, Riley Micheal Burns, Maisy Olivia Burns, and Esmae Lilly Burns.
+Micheal married Hannah Burns and has three children, Riley Burns, Maisy Burns, and Esmae Burns.